The Machine Interpreter Becomes the Language Gate

 Automated translation also creates a record problem.
 What becomes official: the original speech, the machine transcript, the translated text, the human correction, or the summary entered into the case system?

-In health care, a mistranslated symptom can enter the chart.
+In health care, a mistranslated symptom can enter the chart, then become the premise for later clinical decisions, as in the AI scribe problem.
 In a court or agency hearing, a flawed translation can shape testimony.
+In a police or public-safety record, the translated answer can become the official narrative, as in model-written reports.
 In public benefits, the translated answer can become the reason a person missed a deadline or gave inconsistent information.
-In customer-service style government chat, a translated prompt may generate a different path through the same system.
+In customer-service style government chat, a translated prompt may generate a different path through the same system, as in the chatbot front desk.

 The danger is not only error.
 It is untraceable error.
-If the institution cannot reconstruct the original language, translation engine, human review, date, prompt, audio quality, and final record, the person harmed by the translation has no practical way to contest the record.
+If the institution cannot reconstruct the original language, audio quality, speaker turns, machine transcript, translation engine, model or product version, human review, correction, date, and final record, the person harmed by the translation has no practical way to contest the record.

 The Governance Standard